Grants

 Renewal

 Your eligibility for a Pell Grant will be reassessed each year through a reapplication process.
-To remain eligible, you complete and submit the FAFSA and maintain Satisfactory Academic Progress (SAP) toward your degree objective, as outlined in the Scripps College Academic Catalog.
+To remain eligible, you complete and submit the FAFSA and maintain Satisfactory Academic Progress (SAP) toward your degree objective.

 For more information on Pell Grants, visit the Federal Student Aid website.